zak-rockerfeller/ChatBot/README.md

 Configure your <b>Google Console Platform</b> according to the following instructions https://cloud.google.com/dialogflow/es/docs/quick/setup.
 Make sure to <b>enable billing</b> of the project during this process.

-Ensure to download the <b>service.json</b> file.
+Ensure to download the <b>service.json</b> file and save it in the assets folder.
 I have named mine credentials.json.
 For purposes of security, I will remove this file before commit.